 Part III is an empirical section, introducing different data that can help us grasp the motivations behind the pervasive changes in US civil antitrust enforcement over the past decades.
 Part III.A. focuses on actors subject to direct democratic accountability: the President and Congress.
-It first reviews all the major antitrust statutes passed since the enactment of the Sherman Act in 1890 and that apply to the whole US economy to assess whether these statutes promote or discourage stronger enforcement.
-A general conclusion is that almost all antitrust statutes have been passed to increase enforcement, rather than weaken it, so that the weakening is not the result of direct Congress action.
-Voters may also express preferences for stronger/weaker antitrust enforcement through their elected officials.
-To address this pathway, we also review (i) the political platforms of the two major parties in the presidential elections from President Roosevelt’s election in 1933 until 2020; (ii) the inaugural speeches; (iii) all State of the Union speeches; and (iv) all Executive Orders and Presidential Proclamations issued since 1933 to map out the Presidential positions on antitrust enforcement.
-Our findings (so far) are that while antitrust considerations were present in high-level political agendas until the Carter administration, concerns around monopoly and antitrust enforcement all but vanished afterwards—when most of the weakening in antitrust enforcement takes place.
-Part III.B then shifts to better understand the mechanisms employed in the weakening of US antitrust enforcement over the past decades.
-It first looks at the key role played by regulators and courts, both only indirectly democratically accountable agents, in undermining enforcement.
-It then presents data on phenomena that were taking place at the same time as these decisions, notably the erosion of important pillars of FTC/DOJ independence, and shifts in the US Judiciary (impacting appointments and the exposure to certain economic ideas).
+It first reviews all the major and broadly applicable antitrust statutes passed since the enactment of the Sherman Act in 1890 to assess whether these statutes promote or discourage stronger enforcement.
+We find that the weakening is not the result of direct Congressional action because almost all antitrust statutes encouraged greater enforcement.
+Voters may also express preferences for stronger or weaker antitrust enforcement through their elected officials.
+To address this pathway, we review (i) the political platforms of the two major parties in the presidential elections from President Roosevelt’s election in 1933 until 2020; (ii) the inaugural speeches; (iii) all State of the Union speeches; and (iv) all Executive Orders and Presidential Proclamations issued since 1933 to map out presidential positions on antitrust enforcement.
+Our findings are that while antitrust considerations were present in high-level political agendas until the Carter administration, concerns around monopoly and antitrust enforcement all but vanished afterwards—when most of the weakening in antitrust enforcement takes place.
+Part III.B then explores the mechanisms employed in the weakening of US antitrust enforcement over the past decades.
+It outlines the key role played by the indirectly democratically accountable regulators and courts as well as presenting data on environmental factors, notably the erosion of important pillars of FTC/DOJ independence, and shifts in the US Judiciary (impacting appointments and the exposure to certain economic ideas).

 Part IV answers our motivating question by bringing together our theoretical framework from Part II and the data from Part III.
 Our preliminary analysis indicates that antitrust died a death by a thousand cuts that was not the result of democratic will—rather, it most likely reflects the influence of interest groups and ideas on institutions distant from democratic pressure: regulators and judges.
 Given the nature and pervasiveness of this undemocratic erosion, this process is also unlikely to fix itself absent a major legislative effort sustained by popular and civil society pressure—both of which are necessary to counteract an effective process of regulatory capture.
 A brief conclusion follows.